verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param height:
         The device grid height

-    Fixed layout defines a device grid layout with fixed dimensions.
+    Defines a device grid layout with fixed dimensions.

 Any ``<auto_layout>`` or ``<fixed_layout>`` tag may contain a set of grid location tags.